-with Policy 117: accordance Homebound Instruction, students receiving Homebound instruction are considered present.
+In accordance with Policy 117: Homebound Instruction, students receiving Homebound instruction are considered present.
 Homebound tutors may be provided for any student who will be absent from school for an extended period, provided there is a written physician's recommendation for such instruction to the school district.
-For academic and attendance purposes, it is the parent's and child's responsibility to ensure that the child is available to receive Homebound instruction when Homebound instructor is able to tutor the child.
-The written recommendations shall include the diagnosis and prognosis by physician. family physician/parent request is for more than four (4) calendar weeks of Homebound, then the parents must reapply and the physician must re-evaluate for every additional four (4) calendar weeks of Homebound.
+For academic and attendance purposes, it is the parent's and child's responsibility to ensure that the child is available to receive Homebound instruction when the Homebound instructor is able to tutor the child.
+The written recommendations shall include the diagnosis and prognosis by the family If the physician/parent physician. request is for more than four (4) calendar weeks of Homebound, then the parents must reapply and the physician must reevaluate for every additional four (4) calendar weeks of Homebound.